Frequently Asked Questions

 Renewable electricity is generated by sources that we won’t run out of, like the sun and the wind, as opposed to sources that can be used only once, such as fossil fuels.
 Under Massachusetts state law, a variety of resources qualify as renewable.
 The main sources of renewable electricity are solar, wind, and small hydroelectric projects.
 Renewable electricity is sometimes referred to as green electricity or clean electricity.

 The minimum amount increases every year.
-For 2023, Massachusetts state law requires that 22% of your electricity comes from “premium” renewable energy projects in the New England region (Massachusetts Class I RECs).
+For 2024, Massachusetts state law requires that 24% of your electricity comes from new renewable energy projects in the New England region (Massachusetts Class I RECs).

 In addition, state law requires the inclusion of a minimum amount of renewable energy from older renewable energy projects in New England (Massachusetts Class II RECs), as well as from some alternative energy sources that are considered highly efficient but not renewable.